americanexpress/one-app/docs/api/server/Environment-Variables.md

 * ✅ Production
 * ✅ Development

 Sets the port on which One App will listen for requests.
-It defaults to undefined.

 **Shape**
 ```bash